cesarvr/keycloak-ansible-module/README.md

 ## Keycloak Resources

-In Keycloak every part of the configuration is defined in the server as a [Restful Resource](https://en.wikipedia.org/wiki/Representational_state_transfer), this makes it easy for us to think about configuration.
-An example of this resources are:
+In Keycloak every part of the configuration is defined in the server as a [Restful Resource](https://en.wikipedia.org/wiki/Representational_state_transfer), this interface will allow us to communicate to Keycloak via the [admin REST API](https://access.redhat.com/webassets/avalon/d/red-hat-single-sign-on/version-7.0.0/restapi/).

+These are a list of possible resources supported by the module:

 - clients
 - roles